 Washing and drying fabric can lead to its shrinking although in a small way.
-Polyester is synthetic and does not undergo too much shrinkage unless it is blended with other natural fibers such as cotton.
+Where polyester is synthetic and does not undergo too much shrinkage unless it is blended with other natural fibers such as cotton.

 Polyester is made from durable materials that are resistant to shrinkage meaning that you can use it in a dryer.

 If you want to shrink your polyester cloths, there is a choice of using a washing machine and a dryer for a small reduction in shrinkage; however, using an iron gives a significant shrinkage.
 You may also consider the shrinking process of polyester by using boiling water.